joshlevinson/pmp-roles/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.3 - 2020-10-14 =
+* ENHANCEMENT: Added options to level settings area to choose which roles members should receive when purchasing a level.
+* ENHANCEMENT: Supports members having multiple roles, and integration for Multiple Memberships Per User Add On.
+* ENHANCEMENT: Added localization (translations) and escaped all front-end strings.
+* ENHANCEMENT: Improved coding standards and docblocks for all functions.
+* ENHANCEMENT: New filter added for when member cancels, allows developers to set a unique user role when a member cancels.
+Filter: 'pmpro_roles_downgraded_role'
+* ENHANCEMENT: New filter added to allow developers to add/remove roles to the membership level settings checkboxes.
+By default this excludes the admin role.
+Filter: 'pmpro_roles_downgraded_role'.
+* REFACTOR: Reworked the delete_level function.
+Logic is still the same.

 = 1.2 - 2020-05-21 =
 * BUG FIX/ENHANCEMENT: Adding the "read" capability to all custom level roles by default.
 You can filter custom role capabilities using the `pmpro_roles_default_caps` filter.